-You will be able vote on your favourite option on our website each day for each position.
+You are able vote on your favourite option on our website each day for each position.

 The public poll results and the picks of Lewis and Elias will run in print and online on game day, May 27.

 Slater or Inglis?
-Langer or Lockyer?
+Daley or Fittler?
 Who will the legends pick?